globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 Network Settings
 ----------------
-In this section are configured the newtork settings.
+In this section are configured the network settings.

 The section is furtherly divided in:
    1. HTTPS